Towards Understanding What State Space Models Learn About Code: Introduction

-This interpretability gap stands in stark contrast to the Transformer ecosystem, where attention maps and learned representations have been rigorously analyzed to understand how code properties are captured \cite{anand-etal-2024-critical, capture, astprobe, probe_karmakar}.
-Bridging this gap is essential to explaining critical performance anomalies: for instance, CodeSSM significantly under-performs Transformers on type inference despite its superiority in retrieval.
-Diagnosing the root causes of such failures is the first step toward improving SSM architectures to match Transformers across tasks.

-In this work, we bridge this interpretability gap by (a) conducting the first systematic comparative analysis of SSM and Transformer representations in the code domain and (b) proposing the first framework for analyzing the convolution kernel of SSM blocks in a multi-layer model.
-For the comparative study, we focus on encoder-only architectures, as prior work indicates their superior capacity for capturing code syntax and semantics \cite{anand-etal-2024-critical}.
-Specifically, we analyze the hidden representation of an SSM-based code model (CodeSSM) and a Transformer-based code model (RoCoder), both trained under similar conditions.
+The interpretability gap stands in stark contrast to the Transformer ecosystem, where attention maps and learned representations have been rigorously analyzed to understand how code properties are captured \cite{anand-etal-2024-critical, capture, astprobe, probe_karmakar}.
+In this work, we turn our attention to SSMs and real-world data.
+Specifically, we (a) conduct the first systematic comparative analysis of SSM and Transformer representations in the code domain and (b) propose the first framework for analyzing the convolution kernel of SSM blocks in a multi-layer model.

+Our focus on SSM, despite their current limited real-world application, is motivated by recent theoretical works, such as \citet{nishikawa2025state}, which showed that, when combined with non-nonlinearities, SSMs can indeed perform dynamic token selection comparable to self-attention.
+At the same time, multiple works have shown the failure of selective-SSMs on tasks that require dynamic token selection, such as input copying and state tracking \cite{mamba2025achilles, jafari2024mambalrp, repeatmetransformersbetter}.
+SSMs are also significantly more efficient compared to both transformers and selective-SSMs.
+Also, SSMs can extrapolate to 8x the pretraining context \cite{verma-etal-2025-codessm} while Mamba cannot extrapolate \cite{azizi2025mambaextend}.

+While SSMs have outperformed transformers at similar parameter and dataset scale, they have not been scaled to billions of parameters and trillions of tokens and have not been applied on generative tasks.
+One of the key reasons for this has been the failure of SSMs on certain tasks such as type inference, which are similar to generative tasks (large class size; long and short range dependency).
+While scaling is an important aspect to improve performance and generalizability of the models, naive scaling will lead to limited gains.
+Thus, in this work we focus on understanding why SSM fails on certain tasks, instead of scaling.

+For our study, we use an existing SSM-based model, CodeSSM \cite{verma-etal-2025-codessm}, which has shown superior performance to Transformer on numerous tasks but lag behind on type inference.
+We compare the internal representation of CodeSSM with RoCoder \cite{verma-etal-2025-codessm} as both the models has been trained at the same parameter and data scale, removing these factors as confounders.